 A lotta Tryxie

-Here is Lotta Faust (credited here as Lottie Faust) who played “Tryxie Tryffle” in The Wizard of Oz stage play in 1903.
+Here is Lotta Faust (credited here as Lottie Faust) who played “Tryxie Tryffle” in the original Wizard of Oz stage play in 1903.

 Now, check out Anna Laughlin as Dorothy and Arthur Hill as the Lion.
 She looks adorable… but the Lion seems to be missing the top of his head.